What Size Tarp Do I Need To Cover A Push Mower? (Plus Other Considerations)

 What You'll Need

-- Can be used as protection for boats, cars or motor vehicles, providing shelter from the elements, ie., wind, rain or sunlight for campers, as an emergency roof patch material for homeowners, as a temporary pickup truck bed cover, and for a ground or drop sheet.
+- WATERPROOF: B-Air Grizzly Tarps can be used to shelter boats, cars, campers or motor-vehicles from the elements (i.e. wind, rain or sunlight), as an emergency roof patch material for homeowners, and as a temporary pickup truck bed cover

 The problem here is that, while this will keep rain and snow off the mower, it doesn't actually protect against moisture.
 The key word here is condensation.
 Moisture from humid air and the ground will get underneath the tarp no matter how tightly wrapped you have it.
 This can cause rust.
 Worse yet, that moisture can work its way into the fuel system.
 Even if you drain the gas and add fresh fuel, there is no practical way to get water out of the fuel system once it's in there.